A urinary track infection (UTI) is just one of many things that makes having a vagina so

+annoying at times.
+Although certain key habits (like wiping front to back and peeing after sex) are super important, there are actually a lot of little-known causes of a UTI to be aware of.
+So if you're looking to avoid ever getting that burning sensation again, there are some things doctors say you should know.
 Dr. Rachel Gelman, DPT, PT tells Bustle that, "true UTIs are when bacteria enter the urinary tract and lead to symptoms like urinary urgency, frequency and burning with urination."
 According to the Mayo Clinic, UTI symptoms can range from painful urination to nausea and vomiting, and, if untreated, can lead to serious complications like permanent kidney damage or sepsis, a complication that can result from an infection and potentially lead to organ failure.
 Luckily, doctors have got your back (and your front).
 "If someone suspects they have a UTI, they should contact their medical provider because it should be treated, usually with antibiotics," Dr. Gelman says.

 E. Coli , but unfortunately, it's something that can happen.
 A good first step is to get to know the risk factors, and understand how things are really working with your urinary tract.
 Here are the 9 surprising things that put you at risk for a UTI. up there 1 Dehydration

 "Dehydration can also cause people to get UTIs," Dr. Sheila Loanzon, MD tells Bustle.
 Drinking up then "flushing out the urinary system is important to rid the body of toxins," she says.
 This happens because "when there is minimal urination or drinking of water (not just fluids but actual water)" bacteria builds up, Dr. Loanzon says.
 Her tips?
 Drinking 6-8 glasses of water a day and peeing at regular intervals can help.
 2 Constipation

 Dr. Shilpi Agarwal, author and MD, tells Bustle that chronic constipation can also be a UTI culprit.
 "When we are constipated, bacteria has a longer time to breed, and it is harder to empty the bladder completely, so you are more prone to UTIs," she says.
 But if you're feeling constipated no need to worry — certain foods like broccoli and chia seeds can be a major help in keeping you regular.
 3 Pregnancy

 Changing body?
 Your risk factors for UTIs might change too.
 "Pregnancy can cause UTIs," Loanzon says, "because the normal structural and physiologic changes of the kidneys and urinary tract can cause bacteria to be introduced into the renal system."
 While it may be difficult to avoid UTIs completely, staying hydrated and

 These days the IUD and condoms are the talk of the town, but if you're into some less-buzzy birth control methods, you should know that they might put you at risk for UTIs.
 "Certain types of birth control methods – specifically, diaphragms and spermicides increase the chances of getting a UTI," Hill says.
 Plus, neither

 try not to hold in your pee.
 "Holding in your pee can also be a contributing factor [for UTIs] because you’re holding in bacteria that can multiply," Hill says.
 To prevent this, "ensure you never hold your bladder for more than 6 hours."